ye-kyaw-thu/myG2P/README.md

 Ye Kyaw Thu, Win Pa Pa, Andrew Finch, Jinfu Ni, Eiichiro Sumita and Chiori Hori, 2015, "The Application of Phrase Based Statistical Machine Translation Techniques to Myanmar Grapheme to Phoneme Conversion", In Proceedings of the Pacific Association for Computational Linguistics Conference (PACLING 2015), May 19~21, 2015, Legian, Bali, Indonesia, pp. 170-176.
 [Paper](https://github.com/ye-kyaw-thu/myG2P/blob/master/reference/myg2p-PACLING2015.pdf) (revised paper has been published in Springer Communication in Computer and Information Science (CCIS), ISSN:1865-0929, pp. 238-250)
 ☝️ _We used myG2P dictionary + extracted 5,276 sentences of BTEC corpus for this paper_

 Ye Kyaw Thu, Win Pa Pa, Yoshinori Sagisaka, Naoto Iwahashi, "Comparison of Grapheme–to–Phoneme Conversion Methods on a Myanmar Pronunciation Dictionary", In Proceedings of the 6th Workshop on South and Southeast Asian Natural Language Processing (WSSANLP), COLING 2016, December 11-17, 2016, Osaka, Japan, pp. 11–22.
 [Paper](https://github.com/ye-kyaw-thu/myG2P/blob/master/reference/G2P4Myanmar_WSSANLP_COLING2016.pdf)

+## Reference
+1. San Lwin, Myanmar-English Dictionary (1993), Department of the Myanmar Language Commission, Ministry of Education, Union of Myanmar.